Ying Tung Estate

-Ying Tung Estate (迎東邨) is a public housing estate built on the northeastern coast of Tung Chung, Lantau Island, New Territories, Hong Kong next to Ying Tung Road near The Visionary and Caribbean Coast.
-It consists of four residential buildings completed in 2018.
+Ying Tung Estate (迎東邨) is a public housing estate located at 12 Ying Tung Road in Tung Chung, Lantau Island, New Territories, Hong Kong.
+It consists of four residential buildings completed in 2018, making it the first public housing project completed in the Tung Chung North area.
+The estate, developed by the Hong Kong Housing Authority, contains 3,580 flats.